 Basic concepts of probability and statistical inference.
 Included are the binominal, normal, and chi-square distributions.
 Practical applications are examined.
 Computer assignments using Minitab form an integral part of the course.
 Prerequisite(s): MP2 or MTH 015

 ENV 302 Wind Energy

 This course provides an overview of sustainable systems of wind renewable energy.
 Topics include the assessment of wind resources, wind site assessments, identifying and evaluating factors affecting wind energy development, the basic principles of wind turbines, and the environmental impact of assessment processes for wind developments.
-Prerequisite(s): ENV 101 and MTH 110
+Prerequisite(s): MTH 110 or higher

 ENV 303 Energy Storage and EV

 Primary energy consumption in the U.S. consists largely of fossil fuel-based sources.
 Only a small portion of the energy consumed is from renewable sources.
 Energy storage systems (ESS) have the potential to significantly increase the renewable energy portion of primary energy consumption by overcoming the inherent intermittency and instability of wind and solar.
-Students will analyze various ESS, including batteries, superconductor magnetic energy storage systems, flywheels, ultracapacitors, pumped storage power plants, compressed air systems and hydrogen storage and compare their feasibility in integrating with the grid.
-The role of ESS in alternative fuel vehicles, specifically in elecgric drive vehicles (EV) will also be evaluate.
-Students will discuss advantages and disadvantages as well as the environmental impact of existing battery packs such as lithium-ion batteries, nickel-metal hydride batteries, and lead-acid batteries in EV.
+Students will analyze various storage solutions including batteries, superconductor magnetic energy storage systems, flywheels, ultracapacitors, pumped storage power plants, compressed air systems and hydrogen storage from a non-technical perspective.
+Storage systems will be compared for their feasibility in integrating with the power grid.
+The applications of energy storage in alternative fuel vehicles, specifically in electric drive vehicles (EV) will also be evaluated.
+Students will discuss the advantages and disadvantages as well as the environmental impact of existing battery technologies.
 Policies and incentives related to ESS and EV will also be included in this course.
-Prerequisite(s): ENV 101 and MTH 110
+Prerequisite(s): MTH 110 or higher

 ENV 304 Geothermal Systems